 Our pups & cats are just five of the many reasons I'm so passionate about pet adoption.
 I'd love to tell you a little more about how they came into our lives!

 It all started with Max, the cutest little shepherd-mix puppy.
 He was my first pet as an adult.
-David and I had only been dating for a month when we adopted him!
 We fell in love with his adorable puppy face and he was with us for 10 years.

 Rosie, our 12 year old Bassett Hound, was adopted from a friend who had her for three years and realized Rosie needed more one-on-one time than she was able to give.
 We met Rosie, fell in love with her, and now she has all the attention she could possibly want :)